 - "Very bright and intuitive, she gives solid commercial advice."

-Helen has been instructed in a number of claims against financial professionals, including accountants and IFAs.
+Helen has been instructed in a number of claims against financial professionals, including accountants, auditors and IFAs.
 Such claims have encompassed issues such as a wide variety of negligent tax, investment and financial product advice.
-For example, she has recently been involved in litigation relating to inheritance tax mitigation, and geared traded endowment policies.
+For example, she has recently been involved in litigation relating to inheritance tax mitigation, and geared traded endowment policies as well as a complex claim arising from an allegedly defective audit.

 Helen has also handled a broad range of disputes against surveyors and valuers (many of which have involved alleged large scale frauds).
 She has also acted on behalf of Banks bringing claims a variety of professionals arising out of property frauds (and in this context has experience of injunctive relief).